 - Legs: Cut the 2 x 2 board into 4 pieces at 23 1/4 inches each.

-- When you get to step 9, cut wood pieces out of 1 x 2 (or scraps) @ 11 inches long, or cut plywood to fit into the planter to make a bottom piece.
+- Bottom: When you get to step 9, cut wood pieces out of 1 x 2 (or scraps) @ 11 inches long, or cut plywood to fit into the planter to make a bottom piece.
 (You’ll see my plywood in the photos below.)

 - Once assembled, cut the 1 x 2 boards per your planter’s side panel angles to make the x’s.
 I used 15º angles and 36º angles on my miter saw to cut my “x” boards.

 1. Cut all boards from the first four bullets on the list above.